history of the project

 In particular, Charity supports:

-- newly arrived families and individuals from Central and Eastern Europe, mainly Polish, Slovakian, Czech and Romanian, several of whom are Roma
+- Immigrants from Central and Eastern Europe, mainly Polish, Slovakian, Czech and Romanian, several of whom are Roma.